UGM Staff Profiles

 Matthew struggled with alcohol and drugs after the passing of his parents, but found hope when he arrived at the Union Gospel Mission in December of 2019.

-Matthew lost nearly everything in his life and wanted true change that Christ offers and joined the 9 month men’s rehabilitation program.
+Matthew lost nearly everything in his life and wanted true change that Christ offers and joined the Men’s New Life Program.

 “I had gotten to the point where I burnt so many bridges that I was running out of options and the only option left was to be on the street.
 I was depressed and tired and I wasn’t sure I could do this anymore, I wanted real lasting change and not just temporary sobriety.
 Christ has brought me into redemption, transforming me from an alcoholic and drug addict into a father, brother, friend and productive individual of society.”